pspete/psPAS/docs/collections/_commands/Invoke-PASCPMOperation.md

 ```

 ## DESCRIPTION
-Accounts Can be flagged for immediate verification, change or reconcile
+Accounts Can be flagged for immediate verification, change or reconcile.
-Flags a managed account credentials for an immediate CPM password verification.

 CPM Change Options:
-Flags a managed account credentials for an immediate CPM password change.
+- Flags a managed account credentials for an immediate CPM password change.
   - The "Initiate CPM password management operations" permission is required.

-Sets a password to use for an account's next CPM change.
+- Sets a password to use for an account's next CPM change.
   - The "Initiate CPM password management operations" & "Specify next password value" permission is required.

-Updates the account's password only in the Vault (without affecting the credentials on the target device).
+- Updates the account's password only in the Vault (without affecting the credentials on the target device).
   - The "Update password value" permission is required.

 Verify & Reconcile both require "Initiate CPM password management operations"